 - David Cameron

-"The report finds, and I quote, 'to develop and publicize a version of events that focused on allegations of drunkenness, ticketlessness and violence' in terms of changing the record of events, we already know that police reports were significantly altered – but the full extent was not drawn to Lord Justice Taylor's attention.
+"The Report finds, and I quote, 'to develop and publicise a version of events that focused on allegations of drunkenness, ticketlessness and violence' in terms of changing the record of events, we already know that police reports were significantly altered – but the full extent was not drawn to Lord Justice Taylor's attention.

 "Mr Speaker, over all these years questions have been raised over the role of government, including whether it did enough to uncover the truth.
 It is certainly true that some of the language in the government papers published today was insensitive but, having been through every document - and every government document including cabinet minutes will be published - the panel found no evidence of any government trying to conceal the truth.

-"But, as the Right Honorable Member for Leigh has rightly highlighted on a number of occasions, governments then and governments since have simply not done enough to challenge publicly the unjust and untrue narrative that sought to blame the fans.
+"But, as the Right Honourable Member for Leigh has rightly highlighted on a number of occasions, governments then and governments since have simply not done enough to challenge publically the unjust and untrue narrative that sought to blame the fans.

 "As a result, he asserted that, beyond 15.15 in the afternoon, there were no actions that could have changed the fate of the victims and he changed the scope of the inquest accordingly.